Who is eligible to stay at Halo House?

 How long can I stay at Halo House?

 You and your caregiver may reside at Halo House for any amount of time between 2 weeks (minimum) and 3 months (maximum).
-A five day move-out notice is required.
+A three day move-out notice is required.

 Which Houston hospitals are served by Halo House?